HL7/fhir-shorthand/input/pagecontent/reference.md

   * code = LNC#69548-6 (exactly)
   ```

-  In the context of a **profile**, the first statement signifies an instance must have the system http://loinc.org and the code 69548-6 to pass validation.
-The second statement says that an instance must have the system http://loinc.org, the code 69548-6, **and** the display text "Genetic variant assessment" to pass validation.
-The third statement says that an instance must have the system http://loinc.org and the code 69548-6, and **must not** have a display text, alternate codes, or extensions.
+  In the context of a profile, the first statement signifies an instance must have the system http://loinc.org and the code 69548-6 to pass validation.
+The second statement says that an instance must have the system http://loinc.org, the code 69548-6, and the display text "Genetic variant assessment" to pass validation.
+The third statement says that an instance must have the system http://loinc.org and the code 69548-6, and must not have a display text, alternate codes, or extensions.
 Typically, only the system and code are important conformance criteria, so the first statement (without the display text) is preferred in a profiling context.
-In an **instance**, however, the display text conveys additional information useful to the information receiver, so the second statement would be preferred.
+In an instance, however, the display text conveys additional information useful to the information receiver, so the second statement would be preferred.

-  In summary, the recommended style for assignment of a LOINC code in an Observation **instance** is:
+  In summary, the recommended style for assignment of a LOINC code in an Observation instance is:

   ```
   * code = LNC#69548-6 "Genetic variant assessment"
   ```

-  The recommended style for assignment of a LOINC code in an Observation **profile** is:
+  The recommended style for assignment of a LOINC code in an Observation profile is:

   ```
   * code = LNC#69548-6  // Genetic variant assessment (display text in comment for convenience)
   ```

-**Note:** The `(exactly)` modifier does not apply to instances.
+> **Note:** The `(exactly)` modifier does not apply to instances.

 **Additional Examples:**